 This contrasts sharply with the preceding generation of systems-based urbanism, which championed the segregation of technology and nature to some degree-the former as a basis for representation and communication and the latter as feral infill at the territorial scale.
-The work emerging from the discourse of infrastructural/mat/landscape urbanism from the midgos onward imagined complexly adaptive scenarios for abandoned air fields, obsolete landfills, contaminated waterfronts, and entire new cities.
-But many of the projects it inspired turned out to be something quite different: monolithic design strategies.
-Schemes for instrumentalization and emergence, rooted in the Deleuzian paradigms of bodies-without-organs (potential collections "permeated by unformed, unstable matters, by flows in all directions"9), rhizomal networks and planes of immanence, ironically echo the failures of modernism's master plan, with a low aptitude to accommodate anomalous, as opposed to unanimous, bottom-up pragmatism.
-What does it mean, really, to coolly "differentiate unassigned flows," to effectively "inhabit aggregate taxonomies," or succeed by "mapping performative regimes?"
-10
+The work emerging from the discourse of infrastructural/mat/landscape urbanism from the mid 1990s onward imagined complexly adaptive scenarios for abandoned air fields, obsolete landfills, contaminated waterfronts, and entire new cities.
+But many of the projects it inspired turned out to be something quite different: design strategies that are monolithic.
+Schemes for instrumentalization and emergence, rooted in the Deleuzian paradigms of bodies-without-organs (potential collections "permeated by unformed, unstable matters, by flows in all directions"9), rhizomal networks and planes of immanence, ironically echo the failures of modernism's master plan, with a low aptitude to accommodate anomalous-as opposed to unanimous-bottom-up pragmatism.
+What does it mean, really, to coolly "differentiate unassigned flows," to effectively "inhabit aggregate taxonomies," or succeed by "mapping performative regimes?"10

-The dialog which coalesced around infrastructure/mat/ landscape as armature was fed initially by the work of various post-structuralist European and American urbanists.
-Prototranslators of Landscape Ecology theory into urbanism received the discipline's clear message that patterns and processes-read infrastructures and material flux-are co-dependent while operating at varying spatial and temporal scales; further, that the focus had shifted from delimited sites or buildings to the dynamics of complex networks.
-James Corner's essay, "Ecology and Design as Agents of Creativity" (2002), for example, called for open-endedness, ambiguity, and multivalency in place of dualities and concretism.
-Around the same time, in writing about infrastructural urbanism, Stan Allen made direct reference to landscape ecologist Richard Forman's field research.
-A fusion of these interests (and design practices, as Allen and Corner formed Field Operations) into a widespread embrace of landscape as "the lens through which the contemporary city is represented and the material from which it is constructed" led to the claim that "a disciplinary realignment" was underway, "in which landscape [was] usurping architecture's historic role as the basic building block of city making."14 These ideas manifested in three formulations, all represented in the proposals of finalists in the Parc Downsview competition:
+The dialog which coalesced around infrastructure/mat/landscape as armature was fed initially by the work of various poststructuralistEuropeanandAmericanurbanists.11Proto-translators of Landscape Ecology theory into urbanism received the discipline's clear message that patterns and processes-read infrastructures and material flux-are co-dependent while operating at varying spatial and temporal scales; further, that the focus had shifted from delimited sites or buildings to the dynamics of complex networks.
+James Corner's essay, "Ecology and Design as Agents of Creativity," (2002) for example, called for open-endedness, ambiguity, and multivalency in place of dualities and concretism.12 Around the same time, in writing about infrastructural urbanism, Stan Allen made direct reference to landscape ecologist Richard Forman's field research.13 [figures 6 and 7].
+A fusion of these interests (and design practices, as Allen and Corner formed Field Operations) into a widespread embrace of landscape as "the lens through which the contemporary city is represented and the material from which it is constructed" led to the claim that "a disciplinary realignment" was underway, "in which landscape [was] usurping architecture's historic role as the basic individuals in the network.